djbird2046/modbus_client_udp/README.md

 - **Auto connection mode**: specify how the **send** command behaves by auto connecting and auto disconnecting from the client by setting the [ModbusConnectionMode](https://pub.dev/documentation/modbus_client/latest/modbus_client/ModbusConnectionMode.html)
 - **Unit id**: both the [Modbus Client](https://pub.dev/documentation/modbus_client/latest/modbus_client/ModbusClient-class.html) and the [Request](https://pub.dev/documentation/modbus_client/latest/modbus_client/ModbusElement/getReadRequest.html) can specify the target unit id.
 This can be useful when using serial clients where more units/devices can be attached to one serial client.
 - **Response timeout**: A timeout waiting the response can be set in the [Modbus Client](https://pub.dev/documentation/modbus_client/latest/modbus_client/ModbusClient-class.html) instance or in the [Request](https://pub.dev/documentation/modbus_client/latest/modbus_client/ModbusElement/getReadRequest.html) itself.
-- **Server discovery** (TCP only): discovers the modbus server from a starting IP address [Modbus Client TCP](https://pub.dev/documentation/modbus_client_tcp/latest/modbus_client_tcp/ModbusClientTcp/discover.html).
+- **Server discovery** (TCP/UDP only): discovers the modbus server from a starting IP address [Modbus Client TCP](https://pub.dev/documentation/modbus_client_tcp/latest/modbus_client_tcp/ModbusClientTcp/discover.html)/[Modbus Client UDP](https://pub.dev/documentation/modbus_client_udp/latest/modbus_client_udp/ModbusClientUdp/discover.html).
-- **Connection timeout** (TCP only): specify a connection timeout for the [Modbus Client TCP](https://pub.dev/documentation/modbus_client_tcp/latest/modbus_client_tcp/ModbusClientTcp-class.html).
+- **Connection timeout** (TCP/UDP only): specify a connection timeout for the [Modbus Client TCP](https://pub.dev/documentation/modbus_client_udp/latest/modbus_client_udp/ModbusClientUdp-class.html)/[Modbus Client UDP](https://pub.dev/documentation/modbus_client_udp/latest/modbus_client_udp/ModbusClientUdp/discover.html).
-- **Delay after connect** (TCP only): you can apply an optional delay after server connection.
-In some cases (e.g. Huawei SUN2000 inverter) the server will not respond if requests are sent right after the connection.
+- **Delay after connect** (TCP/UDP only): you can apply an optional delay after server connection.
+In some cases the server will not respond if requests are sent right after the connection.
 - **Element types**: this package offers a variety of element types: <a href="#NumericElements">ModbusNumRegister (int16, uint16, int32, uint32)</a>, <a href="#NumericElements">ModbusBitElement</a>, <a href="#EnumElements">ModbusEnumRegister</a>, <a href="#StatusElements">ModbusStatusRegister</a>, <a href="#BitMaskElements">ModbusBitMaskRegister</a>, <a href="#EpochElements">ModbusEpochRegister</a>, <a href="#BytesElements">ModbusBytesRegister</a>.
 - **File records**: support <a href="#FileRecords">File Records</a> function code 0x14 and 0x15 of different types of numeric records <a href="#FileRecordTypes">(int16, uint16, int32, uint32, float and double)</a>.
 - **Group of elements**: in order to optimize request you can create <a href="#ElementGroups">group of elements</a>.